mattrussi/gitlab-com-runbooks/docs/ai-gateway/README.md

 The AI-gateway is a standalone-service that will give access to AI features to all users of GitLab, no matter which instance they are using: self-managed, dedicated or GitLab.com.

+The AI Gateway was formerly known as Model Gateway and Code Suggestions.

 ## Architecture

 See the AI Gateway architecture blueprint at <https://docs.gitlab.com/ee/architecture/blueprints/ai_gateway/>